scipy/scipy/doc/source/dev/contributor/windows.rst

 .. note::

     These instructions use ``pip`` as the package manager.
-You can also use ``conda`` according to the instructions in the :ref:`quickstart-ubuntu` with minimal modifications (e.g. you don't need to install ``gfortran`` and ``git`` because you already have them).
+You can also use ``conda`` according to the instructions in the :ref:`conda-guide` with minimal modifications (e.g. you don't need to install ``gfortran`` and ``git`` because you already have them).

 The last two are for using SciPy's test suite, which is handy if you want to test